mjm2312/virtual-scroll/README.md

 Instructions to run:
 - Clone this repo
-- At the root directory, run `npm install --production`
+- At the root directory, run `npm install`
 - Run `npm run build`
 - Run `npm start`
 - Open `localhost:3000` in your browser (preferable Chrome)